njezersek/CraftBox/docs/Installation.md

 You can do this by using `sudo crontab -e`, which will show you a text dialog, where you can choose your favourite text editor.
 For beginners we recommend pressing Enter, to choose **nano**, a very simple but useful editor.
 Now it will show you a new window with some text.
 Ignore all that and use your arrow keys to move to the bottom of the page, where you can add (on a separate line) the text `@reboot /bin/bash /home/minecraft/minecraft.sh start`.

 You might also want to automatically update other packages, which you can do by adding `* * * * 1 root (apt update && apt -y -d upgrade) > /dev/null` under your newly added startup command.

+**DNS Configuration:**

+Use your favourite text editor to edit _/etc/resolv.conf.head_.
+We use the _resolf.conf.head_ instead of _resolv.conf_, because _resolv.conf.head_ doesn't get rewritten at reboot, like _resolv.conf_ does.

+The full command would be `sudo nano /etc/resolv.conf.head`.
+Here you can add **craftbox.tk 127.0.0.1** and save the file.
+By doing this we have redirected the _craftbox.tk_ domain to our localhost, 127.0.0.1 (our Raspberry Pi).